tannewt/wa-law.org/senate/2021-22/AWNP/README.md

 * [SB 5951](/bill/2021-22/sb/5951/) - Concerning agricultural hemp products to ensure the safe implementation of Washington state's industrial hemp program.
 (Remote testimony.)
 * [SB 5936](/bill/2021-22/sb/5936/) - Providing short-term disaster recovery financial assistance to agricultural producers.
 (Remote testimony.)
 * [SB 5961](/bill/2021-22/sb/5961/) - Incentivizing the use of biochar in government contracts.
 (Remote testimony.)
-* [SB 5966](/bill/2021-22/sb/5966/) - Concerning cost and water right data provided by the department of ecology prior to a water rights adjudication.
-(Remote testimony.)
-(If measure is referred to committee.)
 * [SB 5860](/bill/2021-22/sb/5860/) - Concerning water policy in regions with regulated reductions in aquifer levels.
 (Hearing is on the Proposed Substitute.)
 (Remote testimony.)
 * [SB 5643](/bill/2021-22/sb/5643/) - Supporting youth development.
 (Hearing is on the Proposed Substitute.)
 (Remote testimony.)